NebraLtd/helium-rak/README.md

 - computer or laptop (Windows or Mac)
 - RAK v1.5, v2 or MNTD Hotspot

-**Do not follow this guide if you have a different manufacturer of hotspot**
+**Do not follow this guide if you have a different manufacturer of hotspot!**

 ### Balena Hub Installation (preferred - includes auto-updates)